pkerpedjiev/emptypipes/_posts/2015-03-25-train-travel-times-in-europe-map.md

 interconnected web of easy-to-reach locations criss-crossing the disconnected countryside.

 Darker blue colors indicate a shorter travel time.
-Click on the images to overlay them on top of open street maps.
+Colors are proportional to the log of the total estimated travel time.
+No legend is provided, but clicking on the image leads to a larger interactive version overlayed on OpenStreetMap.

 <table>
 <tr>